fengxiong322/DiscordBot/README.md

-# randomDiscordBot
+# DiscordBot

-Just a random Discord Bot I made in js.
+A Discord Bot I made using Node.js.
 Its a collection of multiple mini projects over the course of a month.

-## installation
+## Installation
 Make sure you have npm installed.
 Download the file and unzip.
 Configure your node.js enviroment.